Roswell's Patent Stereo-Graphoscope

 Sold, please inquire as to the availability of similar items.

 A Victorian parlor instrument for viewing stereo cards or photographs.
 The burl walnut viewer comprised of a molded rectangular plinth supporting a conforming rectangular platter adjustable at various angles on hinges; at one end a hinged panel with inset stereoscopic lenses and a hinged panel with 5-1/2 inch diameter magnifying lens, and at the other end a card holder surmounted by ornately pierced fretwork decoration.
-The stereoscopic lenses can be lowered to use the magnifying lens, or vis versa.
+The stereoscopic lenses can be lowered to use the magnifying lens, or vice versa.

 Applied Ivory Label: Negretti & Zamba, Opticians and Instrument Makers to the Queen, 15 Cornhill, London.